Joanna Strathdee

 Joanna Strathdee (27 December 1954 – 23 August 2015) was a Scottish National Party politician and a councillor on Aberdeenshire Council for the Huntly, Strathbogie and Howe of Alford ward.
-She served for a time as the SNP Group Leader from 2007 to 2012.
+From 2007 to 2012, she served as the SNP Group Leader.

 Early life

-She was born in Keith and attended Rothiemay Primary School followed by Keith Grammar School.
+Strathdee was born in Keith, Scotland, and attended Rothiemay Primary School followed by Keith Grammar School.

 Political career

-She was first elected to Aberdeenshire Council in 1999.
+In 1999, she was elected to Aberdeenshire Council.
 She contested the 2005 United Kingdom general election in Gordon unsuccessfully finishing fourth with 7,098 votes.
-In the 2007 Scottish Local Elections she topped the poll in her ward with 1,839 first preferences and was elected on the first count and thereafter became SNP Group Leader.
+In the 2007 Scottish local elections she topped the poll in her ward with 1,839 first preferences and was elected on the first count and thereafter became SNP Group Leader.
 She later contested the 2010 United Kingdom general election in Aberdeen North unsuccessfully, finishing second with 8,385 votes to the Labour Party's Frank Doran.
-She was a selected as an SNP candidate for Aberdeen Central the 2011 Scottish Parliament elections but stood down due to illness.
+She was a selected as an SNP candidate for Aberdeen Central in the 2011 Scottish Parliament elections but stood down due to illness.